 This month, many of us are talking about Día de los Muertos, or Day of the Dead, with our children and students.
 This Mexican holiday lends itself to talking about family, food, and of course the rich traditions associated with the Day of the Dead.

 There are great online activities for the Day of the Dead.
 Some of my favorites are a new video and virtual “build an altar” websites.
-I have also included links to crafts and earlier posts with printables, a song, and a Learn Spanish with Pictures activity.
+I have also included links to crafts and earlier posts with printable materials, a song, and a Learn Spanish with Pictures activity.

 Day of the Dead Video